larvinloy/docker-mytardis/README.md

     git clone https://github.com/ianedwardthomas/docker-mytardis.git
 ```

 3. Configure the mytardis build.
-The build can be configured as *postgres* (recommended), *mysql*, or *cas*.
+The build can be configured as *postgres*, *mysql*, or *cas*.
 The following configures the build to use PostgreSQL.
 ```
     - cd docker-mytardis
     - ./init postgres